LarissaLeijoto/testForDataScientist/README.md

 - Quais evidências você possui de que seu modelo é suficientemente bom?

     To verify the quality of the model was calculated its acuracy, thus, this metric along with others was the evidence that we obtained.
+The best accuracy was 67%